 Putin's recent attitude towards neighboring Ukraine has already resulted in the relaunch of NATO as a more "assertive" organization.
-Is it possible that the warlike Russian pater familias is burning with the desire to get himself into trouble alone?
-To hear all our media (rather two-dimensional and one-way) it would seem so.
+Is it possible that the belligerent Russian paterfamilias is burning with the desire to get into trouble alone?
+According to all our media (rather two-dimensional and one-way), it would seem so.

 I will pretend that it is, even if in these observations a few weeks ago I considered an armed conflict difficult (leaning more towards a cyberwar).